-This chapter contains a number of requirements shared by all WS-Trust 1.3 operations defined in this profile.
+This chapter contains requirements for all WS-Trust operations defined in this profile.

 The OIO WS-Trust profile does not mandate any specific transport binding or security mechanisms for transmitting the WS-Trust messages.
 Separate deployment profiles (e.g. [OIO-WST-DEP]) will have to define mappings to e.g. SOAP and further specify security details relevant for the transport binding.
 However, this profile states high-level requirements for signing message elements below.